itsvoit/Instant-Replay/README.md

 ## Branching - how to use GitHub branches
 * master - tested and working code _(protected)_
 * dev - development of code
 * hierarchy - packages, modules, function signatures
-  * organizational - readme and other organizational changes